ataxexe/kodo/README.md

 # Overview

 Kodo is a test framework that helps you defining specifications with the help of a fluent interface.
+The idea behind is to put some functional interfaces present in Java 8 together to provide a beautiful way to define specifications in pure Java code.

 ## How To Build